 - 2 tablespoons olive oil

-- 1 cup chopped fennel bulb or celery
+- 2 cups chopped fennel bulb or celery

-- 4 cups flavorful stock - chicken or veggie
+- 4 cups flavorful stock – veggie stock or chicken stock

 - 4 cups water